Some Good News

 As the 5th largest economy in the world, companies won’t just reformulate their products for California, they will make their safer products available for everyone, everywhere!

-“Women everywhere will benefit from the passage of this bill.
-10 of the chemicals banned by AB2762 are linked to breast cancer, and 9 are linked to an increased risk of COVID-19.
+“Women everywhere will benefit from the passage of this bill," said Nudelman.
+"10 of the chemicals banned by AB2762 are linked to breast cancer, and 9 are linked to an increased risk of COVID-19.
 These chemicals have no business being in beauty and personal care products women use daily.”

 The Cosmetic Fragrance and Flavor Ingredient Right to Know Act will help our efforts to get more industry disclosure around “fragrance.”
 The law will require fragrance ingredients to be listed on an internet database, and this will begin to open up the black box of non-disclosure.

 Janet Nudelman of Breast Cancer Prevention Partners says, “SB312 recognizes a marketplace where many hundreds of cosmetic companies are now voluntarily fully disclosing their fragrance ingredients, like many Credo Beauty brands, proving that fragrance disclosure is not only possible, it's profitable, because it is what consumers want.”

 We hope you’ll join in taking a minute to enjoy some positive, health-protective news.
 And after that, please ensure you’re registered to VOTE and that you have a plan to vote safely, early.